History Of Textile

 18th century The economic policy of the Granducato of Tuscany, which was then under the rule of the Lorena family, helped to improve the textile industry.
 The Chamber of Commerce which superseded the outdated Guilds was established.
 By the end of the century the first important wool factory was founded by Giovacchino Mazzoni, which produced red caps destined to Middle-Eastern markets.
 In 1788 the Grand Duchy established a special money prize for the number of caps sold.
 This was the first incentive in favour of Prato manufacturers.

-A learned mechanical technician, Giovan Battista Mazzoni, improved spinning machines and designed projects.
+19th century A learned mechanical technician, Giovan Battista Mazzoni, improved spinning machines and designed projects.
 Also thanks to his work, Prato starts feeling the positive effects of industrial revolution, which reach the top when, by the middle of this century, a process of regeneration cuttings taken from tailors' workshops and using knitwear and other garments comes into use.
 This material which comes from different parts of the world, is carefully selected and transformed in a special kind of wool, which takes the adjective of "regenerated".
 This wool enables the production of cheap carded cloths, often mixed with virgin wool.
 These products are sold all over the world and Prato textile activity steadily develops.

-From the Sixties, we can see a substantial renewal in machines and technologies and the use of regenerated raw-materials turns to materials of superior quality, coming directly from the garment industry.
+20th century From the Sixties, we can see a substantial renewal in machines and technologies and the use of regenerated raw-materials turns to materials of superior quality, coming directly from the garment industry.

 At the same time, in the textile district of Prato an important production diversification towards high quality items, using valuable fibres (virgin wools, cashemere, silk, linen, cotton, viscose, microfibres, etc.) comes into use.